technofocus-pte/aisoltnsazmlopsprv/Lab 7/Lab7.md

 a **deployment_name** or a model from the dropdown list.
 For an Azure OpenAI connection, select a deployment.

-1. For the summarize_text_content, fill in the below details.
+1. For the summarize_text_content node, fill in the below details.

     Connection – Select **AoaiML_pf**